 It isn't very accurate, of course, and it tells you the local time so you have to make an allowance for summer time, etc..
 However, it is the novelty of the portable sundial which is appealing and I find the idea of this simple device quite intriguing.

 The big problem is that you can't use a sundial to tell the time after the sun has set.
-That is where a another portable device sold by the shop comes in, which allows you to tell the time according to the angle of the two 'pointer' stars of the Great Bear.
+That is where a another portable device I have comes in, which allows you to tell the time according to the angle of the two 'pointer' stars of the Great Bear.

 My star clock is a small device, consisting of a couple of concentric dials and a rotatable pointer.
-The shop sold three models, these having dials made of brass, silver (presumably), or one of each, and the price varied accordingly.
+The shop (in England) sold three models, these having dials made of brass, silver (presumably), or one of each, and the price varied accordingly.
 You set the pointer attached to the inner dial to point to the current month and day of the month on the outer dial, then, while holding it up to the stars with the handle at the top, you look at the pole star through a hole in the centre and rotate the pointer until it points to the two 'pointer' stars of the Great Bear.
+(With some, you align the pointer with Kochab in Ursa Minor.)
 You can then read the time from its 24-hour (inner) dial.

 Of course, you have to compensate for daylight saving time.